“We make war”

 The Ogor Breacher is one of the more unique assets of the Iron Golems.
 He has a whopping 30 wounds and a Toughness of 5, making him very, very hard to kill.

-The Ogor Breacher has access to one unique Triple ability, Living Battering Ram, which lets you do damage equal to the dice roll used to one fighter within 1 inch of where the Breacher ends his next move action in that activation.
+The Ogor Breacher has access to one unique Triple ability, Living Battering Ram, which lets you do damage equal to the ability’s value at the end of his next move action.

 The Ogor Breacher, then, can live up to his name and be an unstoppable force crashing through enemy lines, but with his insane defense characteristics, he can just as well be the immovable object you place on top of an objective or Treasure your don’t want to let go of.